 The Bottom-Line Rule:

 Anything that a partner says during the Miracle Session is sacred.
 Don’t bring it up during an argument.
 Whether you’re seriously dating and have hit a down tick, or you’ve been married for twenty years and it’s going down the tubes, practice the Miracle Sessions.
 That is, if you don’t want to ruin your relationship by being disconnected from each other.
 As I said earlier, I’ve used this in my own personal lab—my marriage—and it has allowed my husband and me to weather family upsets, disappointments, setbacks, losses, and other assorted challenges that are an inevitable part of living a life together.
 If your partner doesn’t want to reciprocate yet, you can start by quietly doing the deep listening.
-For more articles on commitment and committed relationships go the committed relationship blog page.
+For more articles on how healthy couples communicate go to the Happy Couple Blog page.